-How should I respond when my fiancée insists that I break off all ties with a lifelong female friend?
+How should I respond when my bride-to-be insists that I break off all ties with a lifelong female friend?
 This friend and I have been close since childhood.
 We grew up next door to each other.
-Our relationship, which has always been purely platonic, remains strong in spite of the fact that she's been married for the past five years (she and her husband actually introduced me to my bride-to-be).
-Now, with the wedding just a month away, my fiancée tells me that this friendship has to end.
+Our relationship, which has always been purely platonic, remains strong in spite of the fact that she's been married for the past five years (she and her husband actually introduced me to my betrothed).
+Now, with the wedding just a month away, my bride-to-be tells me that this friendship has to end.
 I realize that my relationship with my female friend must change in some important ways (it already has), but given our history, I can't help feeling that this is an unreasonable request.
 What do you think?

 That's not easy to say.
 There are some serious issues you and your fiancée need to face before you can find the answers you're seeking.
 This is primarily a problem of bonding and boundaries in marriage.
 To resolve it effectively, you need to figure out what's happening both "in front of the curtain" and "behind the curtain."
 Bear with us while we attempt to explain.